SoftwareGuy/Ignorance/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/SoftwareGuy/Ignorance.svg) ![MIT Licensed](https://img.shields.io/badge/license-MIT-green.svg)

 _I'd appreciate [a coffee](https://ko-fi.com/coburn) if you use this transport._

+_"Probably the fastest transport out there for Mirror..." - FSE_Vincenzo, 2021 (Mirror Discord)_

 Ignorance 1.4 is a ENet-powered transport that plugs into the [Mirror Networking](https://github.com/vis2k/Mirror) project.
 It provides a high-performance implementation of the tried and true native ENet C library which provides reliable UDP communications for your game projects.
 Variants of ENet are used by Triple-A